Projective modules of $0$-Schur algebras: Indecomposable projective modules.

-In \cite{Norton} Norton characterized the indecomposable projective modules of $0$-Hecke algebra $H_0(r)$, which are indexed by subsets of a set determined by $\lam \in \Lambda(n, r)$.
-We remark that the decomposition in Theorem \ref{mainfilt} coincides with the characterization.
+Norton \cite{Norton} described indecomposable projective modules of the $0$-Hecke algebra $H_0(r)$, and showed that they are indexed by subsets of a set determined by $\lam \in \Lambda(n, r)$.
+We remark that the decomposition in Theorem \ref{comparewithNorton} for $n=r$ and $\lambda=\underbrace{(1, \dots, 1)}_r$ coincides with the description of Norton.